WordPress/gutenberg/packages/components/src/box-control/README.md

 ### `sides`: `string[]`

 Collection of sides to allow control of.
 If omitted or empty, all sides will be available.
+Allowed values are "top", "right", "bottom", "left", "vertical", and "horizontal".

 -   Required: No